JerryWestrick/Knowledge_Engineer/Documentation/KEPF Language Reference/KEPF Language Reference.md

 - the Iteration is started with a **.exec** key word statement.

 #### Example

     .system
-    You are a Knowledge Engineer creating a GPT4 Turbo prompt.
-    The prompt will instruct GPT3.5 to create a Python 3 Application Do not explain yourself.
-    Do not apologize.
-    Complete the tasks given in a way that is optimized for Chat GPTs easy comprehension while not leaving anything out.
-    Your answers will be in MarkDown
-    .user
+    You are a working on administrative services. evaluate provided documentation, and generate output as requested.

-The statements above tell Knowledge Engineer to create a system message and insert 6 lines into that message.
+The statements above tell Knowledge Engineer to create a system message and insert the lines into that message.

 ## .user